-When using the Bluspark website, the following information can be collected: the URL of the links through which the user accessed the Bluspark website, the user’s access provider, and the user’s internet protocol (IP) address.
+During the use of the Bluspark website, the following information can be collected: the URL of the links through which the user accessed the Bluspark website, the user’s access provider, the user’s Internet protocol (IP) address.

 In any case, BluSpark only collects personal information about the user for the purpose of certain services offered by the Bluspark website.
-The User provides this information with full knowledge of the facts, especially when he/she enters it.
-The user of the Bluspark website is then informed whether or not they are required to provide this information.
+The user provides this information with full knowledge of the facts, notably when he/she enters it.
+The user of the Bluspark website is then informed whether or not they are obliged to provide this information.

-In accordance with the provisions of articles 38 and following of the law 78-17 of January 6, 1978 relating to data processing, files and freedoms, all users have the right to access, rectify and oppose personal data concerning them, by making a written and signed request, accompanied by a copy of the identity document with the signature of the holder of the document, specifying the address to which the answer must be sent.
+In accordance with the provisions of articles 38 and following of the law 78-17 of January 6th 1978 relating to information technology, files and freedom, all users have the right to access, rectify and oppose any personal data concerning them, by making a written and signed request, accompanied by a copy of the identity document with the signature of the holder of the document, specifying the address to which the reply should be sent.

 No personal information of the user of the Bluspark website is published without the user’s knowledge, exchanged, transferred, ceded or sold on any support to third parties.
-Only the assumption of BluSpark’s purchase and its rights would allow the transmission of said information to the eventual purchaser who would in turn be held to the same obligation of conservation and modification of data with respect to the user of the Bluspark website.
+Only the hypothesis of BluSpark’s buyout and its rights would allow the transmission of this information to the eventual buyer, who would in turn be held to the same obligation of conservation and modification of the data with regards to the user of the Bluspark website.

-The website is not declared to the CNIL because it does not use personal data as indicated on this page.
+The site is not declared to the CNIL because it does not use personal data as indicated on this page.

-The databases are protected by the dispositions of the law of July 1st 1998 transposing the directive 96/9 of March 11th 1996 relative to the legal protection of databases.
+The databases are protected by the provisions of the law of July 1st 1998 transposing the directive 96/9 of March 11th 1996 relating to the legal protection of databases.

-The Bluspark website contains a number of hyperlinks to other websites, set up with BluSpark’s authorization.
+The Bluspark website contains a certain number of hyperlinks to other websites, set up with the authorisation of BluSpark.
 However, BluSpark is not able to check the content of these sites, and will not assume any responsibility for them.

 Refusing to install a cookie may make it impossible to access certain services.
-However, the user can configure his computer in the following way to refuse the installation of cookies:
+However, the user can configure his computer as follows to refuse the installation of cookies:

-Under Internet Explorer: tool tab (pictogram in the shape of a cog at the top right) / internet options.
-Click on Privacy and choose Block all cookies.
-Validate on Ok.
+In Internet Explorer: tool tab (pictogram in the shape of a cog at the top right) / internet options.
+Click on Confidentiality and choose Block all cookies.
+Validate with Ok.

 Under Firefox: at the top of the browser window, click on the Firefox button, then go to the Options tab.
 Click on the Privacy tab.
 Set the Retention Rules to: use custom settings for history.
 Finally uncheck it to disable cookies.

-In Safari: Click on the menu icon (symbolized by a cog) at the top right of the browser.
+In Safari: Click on the menu icon (symbolised by a cog) at the top right of the browser.
 Select Settings.
 Click on Show advanced settings.
-In the “Privacy” section, click on “Content Settings.
-In the “Cookies” section, you can block cookies.
+In the ‘Privacy’ section, click on ‘Content Settings’.
+In the ‘Cookies’ section, you can block cookies.

-In Chrome: Click the menu icon (symbolized by three horizontal lines) in the upper right corner of the browser.
+In Chrome: Click on the menu icon (symbolised by three horizontal lines) at the top right of the browser.
 Select Settings.
 Click on Show advanced settings.
 In the “Privacy” section, click on preferences.
 In the “Privacy” tab, you can block cookies.

-Any dispute related to the use of the Bluspark website is subject to French law.
+Any dispute relating to the use of the Bluspark website is subject to French law.
 The competent courts of Paris have exclusive jurisdiction.

 10. The main laws concerned.